 Our focus continues to be the health and wellbeing of our people.
 Zespri offices around the world have been impacted by the outbreak, and we are continuing to follow the advice of local authorities as well as expert health and safety and risk advisors.
-This has included closing offices in New Zealand, Belgium, China and Italy over the course of the outbreak, in response to efforts by governments to prevent the spread.
-We have also previously taken measures such as restricting all staff travel, making sure those staff who have travelled overseas are self-isolating, implementing enhanced hygiene practices across the industry and cancelling meetings and our Tours and Events programme.
+This has included closing global offices the course of the outbreak, in response to efforts by governments to prevent the spread of COVID-19.
 We also continue to work alongside industry on enhanced hygiene practices on the orchard and in the packhouse.

 2. How has COVID-19 affected Zespri operations?

 Our team and the wider industry is working hard to deliver fruit from our New Zealand season to consumers.
 The Government has confirmed that as a food producer, our supply chain is an essential service, and will continue to operate, albeit with strict hygiene requirements.

 3. How confident are you that you can get your fruit to market?

 We’re seeing strong demand in our key markets for fresh, healthy fruit like kiwifruit.
 This season’s fruit is in all of our markets and continuing to flow through our container and charter vessel shipping operations.